-As the statewide trade association for Pennsylvania’s life sciences community, Life Sciences PA is committed to ensuring that the Commonwealth is the most attractive location in the United States to establish, grow and develop a life sciences organization.
+As the statewide trade association for Pennsylvania’s life sciences community, Life Sciences PA is committed to ensuring the Commonwealth is the most attractive location in the United States to establish, grow and develop a life sciences organization.

 Life Sciences PA works with its State Policy Committee and various stakeholders in our diverse life sciences community to develop a shared set of recommendations and strategies that will support and enhance the entire ecosystem of the life sciences in Pennsylvania – from the lab bench to the patient’s bedside.

-Drug pricing is the cause of much debate in capitals throughout the country and determining who pays for what medicines and at what cost is an important discussion to have.
-Life Sciences PA believes all parts – prescription benefit managers (PBMs), health insurance companies, pharmacies, healthcare providers, and manufacturers – of our complex drug pricing system have a role to play in this debate.
-It is incumbent upon all of us to ensure that all parts of the prescription drug supply chain are acting in good faith and working to keep costs, especially those out-of-pocket costs borne by the patient, at an accessible level.
+“Drug pricing” is the cause of much debate in capitals throughout the country and determining who pays for what medicines and at what cost is an important discussion to have.
+Life Sciences PA believes all parts – pharmacy benefit managers (PBMs), health insurance companies, pharmacies, healthcare providers, and manufacturers – of our complex drug pricing system should be held accountable in this debate.
+It is incumbent upon all of us to ensure all parts of the prescription drug supply chain are acting in good faith and working to keep costs, especially those out-of-pocket costs borne by the patient, at an accessible level.

 Patients provide critical testimony on the effect of policy and regulations in their treatment and quality of life.
 Remaining focused on the voice of the patient is at the core of all innovation in the life sciences.
 Especially as medicines have become more individualized, the role of the patient in researching and developing new medicines has become increasingly important.
-Through Rare Disease Day and in working with our more than 40 patient advocacy group members, Life Sciences PA amplifies the voice of the ultimate beneficiary of our member company research and development.
+Through Rare Disease Day and in working with our more than 40 patient advocacy group members, Life Sciences PA amplifies the voice of the ultimate beneficiary of our member company research and development: patients.

 that potential with critical early-stage funding and sector-specific business expertise.
 With locations in Pittsburgh, Harrisburg and Philadelphia, citizens from every part of Pennsylvania benefit directly as new companies are formed, jobs are created, additional capital is attracted to the Commonwealth, and life-saving technologies reach patients.
-Life Sciences PA supports maintaining and increasing funding for the Greenhouses, which are funded at $3 million in the Governor’s 2019-2020 budget proposal.
+Life Sciences PA is supportive of the Governor’s 2022 – 2023 proposed budget to fund the Life Science Greenhouses at their annual level of $3 million.